-On June 14, 2019, CRC purchased 248,473 ZeaKal Shares at a price of US\$40.25 per ZeaKal Share for aggregate consideration of approximately US\$10,000,000.
+On June 14, 2019, CRC purchased series C preferred shares in the capital of ZeaKal for aggregate consideration of approximately US\$10,000,000.

-On July 3, 2019, Bruce Linton stepped down as a director and Chair of the Board of the Company.
-John Bell has since been appointed as Chair of the Board of Directors.
+On July 2, 2019, Bruce Linton stepped down as a director and Chair of the Board.
+John Bell was subsequently appointed as Chair of the Board.